 The business must apply to the local enterprise zone administrator for certification.

-For more information about Maryland Enterprise Zone Tax Credit contact:
+For more information about the Maryland Enterprise Zone Tax Credit contact:

 FREQUENTLY ASKED QUESTIONS